donnieprakoso/workshop-copilot/README.md

-# Welcome
+## Welcome

 Welcome to AWS Copilot Workshop.
-In this workshop, you'll learn how to build, release and operate your containerised applications to Amazon ECS and AWS Fargate using AWS Copilot.
+In this workshop, you'll learn how to build, release and operate your containerised applications to (Amazon ECS)[aws.amazon.com/ecs/] and (AWS Fargate)[aws.amazon.com/fargate/] using (AWS Copilot)[aws.github.io/copilot-cli/]

 ## What we are going to build

 In this workshop, we are going to deploy an API to convert a website page into a PDF.
 We are using containers to build the application and deploy them into Amazon ECS using AWS Fargate as the computing option.

+## Show me how it looks like!

+Here’s a quick look on what you’re going to build.

+![Quick Look][1]

+## Diagram architecture

+This is the full diagram architecture that we will build in this workshop.

+![Diagram Architecture][2]

+There are 2 main components in this applications, 1) internet facing API, and 2) private worker to process request.
+The API is responsible to handle to validate and process the initial request.
+The API then will publish a topic with message "request_received" to Amazon SNS.

+## How does it work?

 The flow works when we trigger HTTP POST method with JSON payload to the API endpoint "/process".
 As the system is running on asynchronous communication between services, we won't get the PDF immediately.
 The return response from "/process" would be a request ID.
 In order to get the PDF file, we need to pass the request ID to the "/response" endpoint.
 We can also check the status of the request by calling "/status".